sparkletron/PSYQ_Examples/psxGraphics.md

 #### Info

+* Ordering Table can have primitives added to it that serve special functions, such as what to draw (gets added to the primitive at a position you choose in the ordering table).
 * Primitives are drawn from the first to last, 0 to array size.
 * Z axis sorting is available, but I haven't taken a hard look at it yet.